Harold Landry: 2024 season

 Landry continued as a starting linebacker for the 2024 season.
-On a Week 12 road game against the Houston Texans, Landry made a sack against C. J. Stroud for his first career safety during the final two minutes of the game, sealing off the Titans' victory in a 32-27 upset.
+On a Week 12 road game against the Houston Texans, Landry made a sack against C. J. Stroud for his first career safety during the final two minutes of the game, sealing off the Titans' victory in a 32–27 upset.
 He started all 17 games, finishing with 71 tackles, nine sacks, 18 pressures, and four pass deflections.
 On February 26, 2025, the Titans granted Landry permission to seek a trade, later releasing him on March 7 after failing to find a trade partner.

 New England Patriots

 2025 season

 On March 12, 2025, Landry signed a three-year, $43.5 million contract with the New England Patriots.
-In his Patriots debut against the Las Vegas Raiders, Landry tallied 2.5 sacks of Raiders quarterback Geno Smith, though the Patriots would lose 20-13.
-Landry followed up his strong week 1 performance with another sack in the Patriots 33-27 win over the Miami Dolphins.
+In his Patriots debut against the Las Vegas Raiders, Landry tallied 2.5 sacks of Raiders quarterback Geno Smith, though the Patriots would lose 20–13.
+In the 2025 season, he had 49 total tackles (27 solo), 8.5 sacks, and one forced fumble in 15 games.